 - My experience with Pinterest and why I LOVE it!

 - How to set up and optimize your Pinterest page

 - How to optimize your pins to get clicks, saves and shares

 - Using group boards

-- How to automate you Pinterest strategy using Tailwind and Tailwind Tribes
+- How to automate your Pinterest strategy using Tailwind and Tailwind Tribes

 - How to understand your Pinterest analytics

 First things first we need to re-introduce Pinterest and exactly what this platform is all about.
 Pinterest is not a social channel.
 Pinterest is essentially a visual search engine and therefore you need to think of how you use it in the same way that you think about optimising for Google search.